List of DC Comics characters: M: Professor Mazursky in other media

-A variation of Professor Mazursky, renamed Edward Mazursky, appears in flashbacks in the Creature Commandos episode "A Very Funny Monster", voiced by Gregg Henry.
+A variation of Myron Mazursky, renamed Edward Mazursky, appears in flashbacks in the Creature Commandos episode "A Very Funny Monster", voiced by Gregg Henry.
 This version is a scientist from Star City who was married to Lily Mazursky before she left him amidst his efforts to help their daughter Nina due to her being born with her lungs outside of her body.
 Despite inadvertently turning Nina into a piscine humanoid, he enrolls her in a private school to help her socialize, but she runs away after being bullied.
 After she is captured by the Star City Police Department, Edward attempts to intervene only to be shot and killed by one of the officers.

 Amanda McCoy

-Amanda McCoy is a character appearing in American comic books published by DC Comics.

 Amanda McCoy is a scientist who works at the company LexCorp and was once extrapolated for information about Superman by Lana Lang.